Chapter 14. Modernized Texts

 Rendering Note

-In the body of the modern edition, the scene headers will be 1.1 in the first case or Act 1, Scene 1 in the second case, using the text node of your <head> element.
+In the body of the modernized edition, the scene headers will be 1.1 in the first case or Act 1, Scene 1 in the second case, using the text node of your <head> element.
 In the digital table of contents, the navigation pointers will be 1.1 in both cases, drawing from the n values of your <div> .

 In the print edition, the scene headers will be whatever you have typed in the <head> element.
 The running titles of each page will include the @n value of the <div> .

-Modern Texts of Plays with Running Scenes Only: Step-by-Step
+Modernized Texts of Plays with Running Scenes Only: Step-by-Step

 Wrap the scene with a <div> element.